 Response categories: Strongly agree / Disagree / Neutral / Agree / Strongly agree

 This topic summarises the combined 2017–18 and 2018–19 results at a national level and, through analysis, seeks to identify factors associated with respondents’ choices.
-The full report Consumers' experience of residential aged care, Australia 2017–19 is available on the AIHW website.
+The full report Consumers' experience of residential aged care, Australia 2017–19 is available on the AIHW website, although the AIHW notes that results should be interpreted with caution considering factors such as survey sampling, response rates and representativeness.

 Explore the national level results for the combined 2017–18 and 2018–19 surveys in the Explore consumer experience section.